MultiTonic/thinking-dataset/prompts/01_working_on_thinking_dataset.md

 - Avoid hallucinating or providing speculative answers.
 - Focus on accuracy and reliability in all responses.

+### 10. Signify All Clear
+- Use the phrase `5 by 5` to signify that all pytests, user tests, changes commit, no errors, ready for launch, all clear for next instructions.

 ## Conclusion

 ### *Verified*, *Grounded* Responses